jorisvink/sanctum/README.md

 See [share/example.conf](share/example.conf) for a simple example configuration.

-For more hands on examples, see through the different guides:
+For more hands on examples, see the different guides below:

 * [Manual setup guide](https://sanctorum.se/guide.html)
 * [Hymn based setup guide](https://sanctorum.se/guide.html#hymn)